Pattern-Projects/volunteer-fsf-project/README.md

 Your project is now running!
 To view the project open it in Preview.

+## Bugs
+### Developer Tools Alerts
+A number of alerts appeared in developer tools warning of cross-site cookies.
+Resolved: It turns out this was a universal issue across all sites and a number of browsers.
+Fixing this is outside the scope of this project.

 ## Credits
 This project is developed with the aid of resources, advice and care from many others.
 Here's to them.